 omitted, and the debugger continues with the third stage.
 Otherwise, it

-is noted that the advice-point processing has requested the building
+is noted if the advice-point processing has requested the building

 of a procedure box (i.e.